 Gradually, as I perceived all religion to be about power and control, and being bewildered by my lack of understanding, the basic problem came to light for me—the god of whom they all spoke was a pure myth because not a single religion nor religious leader had defined or was able to define the essence of that god—neither could I.

-Even though I could not define God’s essence and knowing that nothing has meaning without an essential definition, I embarked on a journey of understanding so I might be able to do so.
+Knowing that I could not define God’s essence and knowing that nothing has meaning without an essential definition, I was compelled to embark on a journey of understanding so that I might be able to do so.
 Meanwhile, with ‘tongue in cheek’, I was forced to accept what I had been taught.

 Information resources were scant before the days of PCs, but I read everything I could find.
 It became very apparent to me that the god I had learned about was schizophrenic.
 On the one hand, a human concoction dreamed up by the Israelites and patterned exactly after their own selfish, controlling, vengeful, and demeaning ways—their method was ‘an eye for an eye and a tooth for a tooth’, and so was their god’s method.
 On the other hand, I had been taught God was all loving—those two concepts just didn’t jive.
 Therefore, I had to continue my struggle to define my God’s essence.